Content Map Terms

 What is a healthy weight?

-A healthy weight is a weight that lowers your risk for health problems.
-For most people, body mass index (BMI) and waist size are good ways to tell if they are at a healthy weight.
+A healthy weight is one that contributes to your overall health, wellbeing and quality of life.
+It is different for each person.
+For most people, body mass index (BMI) and waist size are good ways to tell if your weight could be impacting your health.

 But reaching a healthy weight isn't just about reaching a certain number on the scale or a certain BMI.
 Having healthy eating and exercise habits is very important.